bocoup/PMC-Webpack-Workshop/slides/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 ???

-To use the loaders, we need to add another test and loader to our `module.loaders` in our webpack config.
+To use the loaders, we need to add another test and loader to our `module.rules` array in our webpack config.
 Note that we use an exlamation point (bang) to separate and chain the loader output.
 This style-bang-css means that style loader loads the output from css loader loading the file...

 --